wwakabobik/rocketry/README.md

 # Rocketry

 I like rockets!
 And you?
 If yes, I glad to share my projects with you.
-If you still not interested, you have to watch my video:
+If you still not interested, you have to watch my video (russian and english subs):

 [![Drake 5M rocket](https://img.youtube.com/vi/orwE_tsarW4/0.jpg)](https://www.youtube.com/watch?v=orwE_tsarW4)